cms-tau-pog/TauFW/PicoProducer/README.md

 * `nfilesperjob`: Number filed per job.
 If the samples is split in many small files, you can choose a larger `nfilesperjob` to reduce the number of short jobs.
   This overrides the default `nfilesperjob` in the configuration.
+* `maxevtsperjob`: Maximum number of events per job.
+This will split large files in several jobs, to reduce the number of large jobs.
+  Small files will still be combined as long as the sum of their events is below this maximum.
+  This overrides the default `maxevtsperjob` in the configuration and any `nfilesperjob` settings.
 * `blacklist`: A list of files that you do not want to run on.
 This is useful if some files are corrupted.
 * `opts`: Extra key-worded options (`key=value`) to be passed to the analysis modules.
   Can be a comma-separated string (`'opt1=val1,opt2=val2'`) or a list of strings (`['opt1=val1','opt2=val2']`).